onze/godot-gpio/readme.md

 # Usage
 Check out scenes in the [samples](./samples) directory.
 Couple points:

 - Each scene can be played independently (`F6`)
-	- the main scene is a GPIO explorer, kind of a live version of the pinout above, but dedicated to GPIO:
+- the main scene is GPIO explorer, kind of a live version of the pinout above, but dedicated to GPIO:
 <p align="center">
   <img src="misc/gpio_explorer.png" alt="GPIO Explorer"/>